 At Miriam Lord an elected School Council is in place to tackle and voice opinions on key issues through school e.g. development of school vision and school logo, links with local primary school.
 This council is elected by the pupils following a process of nominating themselves or others and taking part in a hustings event.
-School Councillors represent the views of the pupils and work with Mr Boyle and Miss Din to discuss issues affecting the pupils at Miriam Lord.
+School Councillors represent the views of the pupils and work with Mr Boyle to discuss issues affecting the pupils at Miriam Lord.

 School Councillors engage in different activities and projects to tackle issues affecting the pupils at Miriam Lord.
 A recent example of this would there work to tackle dangerous parking outside the school gates by working alongside the Neighbourhood Policing Team.
 Have a look at the photograph below to see them at work: